-If the Cross SMA 50/200 value is greater than 1, it shows you that the 50 day moving average is above the 200 day moving average (golden cross), indicating an upward moving share price.
+If the Cross SMA 50/200 value is greater than 1, it shows you that the 50 day moving average is above the 200 day moving average (golden cross), a buy signal because of an moving share price.

-If the Cross SMA 50/200 value is less than 1, this shows that the 50 day moving average is below the 200 day moving average (a death cross), and shows you that share prices has fallen and may continue to drop.
+If the Cross SMA 50/200 value is less than 1, this shows that the 50 day moving average is below the 200 day moving average (a death cross), is a sell signal as the stock prices has fallen and may continue to drop.

 This is what it looks like